 “Looking back, I realize that our biggest problem was not traffic, it was customer journeys,” she remembers, “It was frustrating that we could only show one signup form across our site.
 If we wanted to show something different, it was so much extra work and not worth our time.”

 Every experienced digital marketer knows that having to custom code popups, calls-to-action and other website forms can be a major source of stress and loss of time.

 Chances are you've personally experienced the frustration of going back and forth with designers and developers who don’t value your time.
 It can really throw off your game.

-“And at times, there were campaigns where we just needed to make a few tweaks to the page and didn't want to involve engineers or designers,” she recalls, “Having a landing page platform that didn't require us to have coding skills was another thing we were looking for.”
+“And at times, there were campaigns where we just needed to make a few tweaks to the page and didn't want to involve engineers or designers,” she recalls, “Having a platform that didn't require us to have coding skills was another thing we were looking for.”

 One day, a coworker was watching a webinar, and came to me and said, "Liz, we need to try ConvertFlow.
 It’s insane what it can do!"

 “Of course, I was all ears because we were unhappy with our current provider.
 It just wasn’t working for us,” she says, “So that same day we got ConvertFlow.
 It was amazing!
 Like a night and day difference.
 So easy to use compared to other alternatives.”

 "One day, a coworker was watching a webinar, and came to me and said, "Liz, we need to try ConvertFlow.
 It’s insane what it can do!
 So that same day we got ConvertFlow.
 It was amazing!
 Like a night and day difference.
 So easy to use compared to other alternatives.”